neuroinformatics-unit/datashuttle/docs/source/pages/get_started/getting-started.md

 :sync: gui

-Click `Make New Project` and you will be taken to the project setup page.
+Click `Make New Project` and you will be taken to the project set up page.

 ```{image} /_static/screenshots/tutorial-1-make-screen-dark.png
    :align: center